Favero Assioma vs. Garmin Rally: Which Ones to Buy?

 Garmin Rally conversion kits for RS, RK, and XC

-Garmin Rally conversion kits
+Garmin Rally 1st generation conversion kits

 Favero Assioma vs. Garmin Rally Features Comparison

-Below, I compare the main features of both power meters more in-depth.
+Below, I compare the main features of both power meters in more depth.

 Physical Dimensions & Weight

-But the Favero Assioma DUO-SHI have a Q-factor of 64-65mm.
-So this will affect how far away your legs will be and your cornering ability.
+The Assioma’s Q-factor is 54mm, while Rally pedals have 53mm (55mm with the provided 2mm washer).
+So, it’s basically the same.
+Remember that Favero Assioma DUO-SHI spindles have a Q-factor of 64-65mm.
+So, this will affect how far away your legs will be and your cornering ability.

 Then, there is the stack height.
 It goes as follows:

-• Favero Assioma: 10.5mm
+• Favero Assioma UNO, DUO, RS-1, RS-2: 10.5mm

-• Garmin Rally RK: 12.2mm
+• Garmin Rally RS, RK: 12.2mm

 For comparison, PowerTap P1 pedals have a stack height of 14mm.